webfuse-com/Labs/README.md

 A valid SFC file assembles from at most one of the following tags (top-level): `<template>` can contain the component markup.
 It can be leveraged with [slots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots#adding_flexibility_with_slots). `<style>` can contain styles that apply only to the component markup. `<script>` can contain native web component [lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks), and utilize related concepts.
 A component's DOM object can be accessed through `this.#DOM`.

 > SFCs work with SCSS and TypeScript by specifiying a `lang` attribute on the respective tag.
 This is, `<style lang="scss">` or `<script lang="ts">`, respectively.

+### Icon

+An optional extension icon can be provided as an SVG.
+The Labs bundler creates different size PNGs for the icon to be compatible across browsers and devices.

 ### Static Assets